Backup and recovery v5

 pg_basebackup, replication slots

-Some other backup methods may preserve replications slots, likely in outdated or invalid states.
-Once you restore the backup, just:
+Some other backup methods might preserve replications slots, likely in outdated or invalid states.
+Once you restore the backup, use this to drop all replication slots:

-...to drop all replication slots.
-If you have a reason to preserve some,
+If you have a reason to preserve some slots,

 you can add a

 WHERE slot_name LIKE 'bdr%' clause, but this is rarely